damianhakert/damianhakert.github.io/source/_posts/2015-01-13-how-to-turn-screw-ups-to-your-advantage.markdown

 Neither the cause nor the solution were evident though.
 So despite fervent investigative work, we found ourselves 30 minutes into the call (and 6 hours into the downtime) none the wiser about what had happened.

-What we decided to do was to openly admit that we did not know why GitLab.com was down, but to be transparent about our actions to figure it out.
+We decided to openly admit that we did not know why GitLab.com was down, but to be transparent about our actions to figure out what went wrong.
 GitLab's CEO, Sytse Sijbrandij, decided to make a [public postmortem](https://docs.google.com/a/gitlab.com/document/d/1ScqXAdb6BjhsDzCo3qdPYbt1uULzgZqPO8zHeHHarS0/edit#heading=h.p95p4f6o0twk) which we've posted on [Hacker News](https://news.ycombinator.com/item?id=8003601).
 Quite the number of anonymous users joined our public google doc to get a live feed of our exploration of GitLab, with some even giving feedback on possible actions.